Install Continuous Soffit Vent for Professionals

 Understanding the Continuous Soffit Vent

-A continuous soffit vent is a low-profile aluminum or vinyl strip with perforations designed to span the entire length of the eave.
-Unlike individual pod vents, it provides uninterrupted airflow and a clean, uniform look—perfect for today’s residential construction aesthetics.
+A continuous soffit vent is a low-profile strip, typically made of aluminum or vinyl, designed to span the entire length of the eave.
+It offers uninterrupted airflow and a clean, uniform appearance, making it ideal for modern construction aesthetics.

 Key Advantages

-• Reduced risk of ice dams in cold climates and shingle blistering in hot regions
+• Lower risk of ice dams and shingle blistering

 Materials Checklist

-1. Continuous aluminum or vinyl soffit vent strip rated for 9–12 sq in of NFA per linear foot
+• Continuous aluminum or vinyl soffit vent strip

 Step-by-Step Installation Process